 Best for Backpacking

-If you looked at the Coleman Pack-Away or Kingcamp Folding Deluxe cots and thought that they were enormous, then the Helinox Lite is the cot for you.
-This model is actually designed for backpacking, tipping the scales at just under three pounds.
-It could easily be strapped to a pack and is the perfect option for anyone who has to sleep on their side in the backcountry or has struggled to find a camping pad that worked for them.
+If you looked at the Coleman Pack-Away or Kingcamp Folding Deluxe cots and thought they were enormous, then the Helinox Lite is the cot for you.
+Tipping the scales at just under three pounds, this model is actually designed for backpacking.
+It could easily be strapped to a pack and is the perfect option for anyone who has struggled to find a camping pad that worked for them or has to sleep on their side in the backcountry.

 Unfortunately, we found the Helinox Lite to be one of the more difficult cots to assemble.
 It has lots of pieces and takes a fair bit of force to bend each leg to lock into position when putting it together.
-We also noticed that the support for your head can be lacking, depending on your height.
+We also noticed that depending on your height, the support for your head could be lacking.
 It's our top recommendation if you are looking for a cot to take into the backcountry.
-However, its finicky assembly and high price compared to even the top-tier sleeping pads makes us wonder if cots are really meant to go backpacking in the first place.
+However, its high price and finicky assembly compared to even the top-tier sleeping pads have us questioning if cots are really meant to go backpacking in the first place.

 Read Full Review: Helinox Lite

-If you care about having the comfiest night possible while camping above all else, then it's time to consider the Coleman ComfortSmart.
-This tank of a cot is incredibly comfortable — even without the included mattress — and is by far the most comfortable we have tested with that mattress.
+While camping, if you care about having the comfiest night possible above all else, then it's time to consider the Coleman ComfortSmart.
+Even without the included mattress, this tank of a cot is incredibly comfortable — and with the mattress, it's by far the most comfortable we tested.
 You have plenty of room to toss and turn; the ComfortSmart offers even support across its entirety — no pressure points or drooping points.

 Regrettably, the Coleman ComfortSmart does trade a considerable amount of portability for its exceptional comfort.
-We wouldn't want to carry this cot for any amount of distance, plus the amount of space it takes up can even be cumbersome while car camping.
-While the Coleman ComfortSmart maybe a pain to move, it's anything but to sleep in and we would gladly use it for any camping trip — provided someone else got it there for us.
+We wouldn't want to carry this cot for any amount of distance, plus the amount of space it takes up can be cumbersome while car camping.
+While the Coleman ComfortSmart may be a pain to move, it's anything but to sleep in, and provided someone else got it there for us, we would gladly use it for any camping trip.

 Read Full Review: Coleman ComfortSmart

 Marissa Fox spearheaded our camping cot review.
 Due to a back injury and resulting surgery from professional snowboarding, Marissa has struggled to find a sleeping pad that worked.
-However, camping cots did, making her somewhat of an aficionado and brings her extensive cot expertise to this review.
+However, camping cots did, and she is now somewhat of an aficionado and brings her extensive cot expertise to this review.
 She also enlisted a panel of outdoor adventurers, avid car campers, and other cot enthusiasts to get more general opinions of how comfortable each cot is to people of different body types.

 Analysis and Test Results